BenCoyne/CV/README.md

 - **Food**: Cooking and Eating.
 Love finding new places to eat - let me know if you have any recomendations!

 - **Learning**: I have a passion for learning new skills and developing pre-existing skills.
-I'm currently readind <i>The Pragmatic Programmer</i>.
+I'm currently reading <i>The Pragmatic Programmer</i>.